mozeezy/nipsey/README.md

 # Introducing Nipsey - get an inspirational quote using your voice only!

-This project was created using React and Alan Studio on the backend to parse voice commands.
+This project was created using React and Alan Studio on the backend to interpret voice commands.

 ## How to use